Lartu/ldpl/docs/cppext.md

 ## External Sub-procedures

-Sometimes when writting C++ Extensions you'll find yourself in the need of declaring a function in C++ but coding it in LDPL.
+Sometimes when writing C++ Extensions you'll find yourself in the need of declaring a function in C++ but coding it in LDPL.
 This is the opposite of writing C++ functions and calling them from LDPL, it's writing LDPL sub-procedures and calling them from C++.

-These C++ calleable sub-procedures are called **external sub-procedures**, as they can be called from an external medium.
+These C++ callable sub-procedures are called **external sub-procedures**, as they can be called from an external medium.

-In order to declare an external sub-procedure you must first forward-declare it in your C++ source code.
+In order to declare an external sub-procedure, you must first forward-declare it in your C++ source code.
 Say, for example, that you want to declare a sub-procedure called `helloWorld`.
 In your C++ you should write the following line:

 ```cpp
 void HELLOWORLD();